postgresml/pgcat/CONFIG.md

 example: "server.cert"
 ```

-Path to TLS Certficate file to use for TLS connections
+Path to TLS Certificate file to use for TLS connections

 ### tls_private_key
 ```